 colored sanding sugar

-Make the dough according to recipe instructions and allow to proof, and then chill overnight.
+Make the dough according to recipe instructions and allow to bulk proof and then chill overnight.
 Knead dough on well-floured surface and divide in half.
 Wrap one half in plastic wrap or place back in bowl covered with plastic wrap and refrigerate for another use.

 Taking two spatulas or cake lifters (even two pieces of cardboard would work), lift each edge of the roll up and carefully place the log into a well-greased Bundt pan (or onto a parchment-lined baking sheet).
 Cover with plastic wrap and allow to rise in a warm, draft-free area for about one hour, or until doubled in size.

-Preheat oven to 350° F and bake for about 25 minutes, or until golden brown.
+Preheat oven to 350° F and bake either king cake for 20-25 minutes, or until golden brown.

-Place on wire rack in Bundt pan to cool for about 10 minutes before loosening with a blunt knife around the edges.
+If you made your king cake in a Bundt pan, cool for about 10 minutes before loosening with a blunt knife around the edges.
 Place serving platter over top of Bundt pan and, holding both firmly, flip over onto serving platter.

-Mix glaze ingredients and pour over top of cake.
+Mix glaze ingredients together and dollop over top of the cake.
+Spread as necessary with an angled spatula.
 Sprinkle with colored decorating sugar and serve warm.

 King cake is best served the day it's made, but can be kept covered in the refrigerator for a few days.
-Reheat before serving. (if making any other variation that doesn't use cream cheese filling, it may be kept at room temperature).
+Reheat before serving.
+(Reheats nicely in the microwave at 20-30 seconds).
+If making any other variation that doesn't use cream cheese filling, it may be kept at room temperature.